Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Game Design Approach

 \subsection{Overview of Game Design}

 The game we designed focused on the challenges of managing information in a health crisis.
-One player assumes the role of an influencer (Player 1) hired by a company to promote a remedy based on traditional medicine philosophies but lacking extensive scientific support.
+One player assumes the role of an Influencer hired by a company to promote a remedy based on traditional medicine but lacking extensive scientific support.
 This player can create and disseminate misinformation about the remedy.
-The second player takes on the role of a journalist-debunker (Player 2) advocating for a newly developed medicine supported by current scientific research.
-This player’s goal is to debunk the misinformation spread by the influencer.
+The second player takes on the role of a Journalist advocating for a newly developed medicine supported by scientific research.
+The goal of this player is to debunk/disprove the misinformation spread by the Influencer.
 The game features a system that simulates public opinion, whereby an LLM models the reactions of five characters who read players' messages.
-Previous studies showed the robustness of the LLM in evaluating the quality of an argument \cite{mirzakhmedova2024large} (See details in Section \ref{Prompt Engineering}).
 The objective is to sway the simulated public opinion in favor of one's position.